Controlled acoustic-driven vortex transport in coupled superfluid rings: Introduction

 In this work, we show that the persistent current oscillations previously reported can be understood as the manifestation of low-energy acoustic normal modes circulating in the double-ring system.
 Our new approach, which is based on bulk condensate physics -- as opposed to the earlier ghost-vortex picture \cite{Bland_2022} -- not only gives new physical insight into the nature of persistent current oscillation in coupled quantum circuits, but also exhibits quantitative agreement with numerical simulations without the need for parameter tuning.
 Using linearized hydrodynamic theory and Bogoliubov-de Gennes analysis, we derive accurate predictions for the mode structure, frequency spectrum, and damping behavior.
+We note that our study not only demonstrates the collective excitation within the system, as it was widely studied in the ring~\cite{Eller2020, kumar2016minimally, cozzini2006vortex, xhani2023decay}, junction~\cite{momme2019collective, Ryu2013}, or dumbbell geometries \cite{Eckel2016,Gauthier2019,lee2013analogs}, but explicitly identifies acoustic excitations with the persistent current transport of distinct vortices, which was not demonstrated previously.
 The acoustic picture not only explains the emergence of beating and decay in the vortex dynamics but also enables quantitative understanding of circulation transfer in a non-inertial, accelerating frame.
 Furthermore, we demonstrate that periodic modulation of the inter-ring barrier at resonant frequencies induces controlled phase slips and circulation exchange, even for well-separated rings, via selective excitation of normal modes.

 The paper is organized as follows.
 Section II introduces the model and identifies the regime of persistent current oscillations.
 Section III analyzes the excitation spectrum under dissipation and acceleration.
 In Sec.
-IV, we examine resonant vortex transfer induced by periodic coupling modulation.
+IV, we examine resonant vortex transfer induced by periodic coupling modulation and discuss the experimental relevance of our findings.
 Section V concludes with a summary and outlook.